LEARNAcademy/syllabus/ruby/classes_objects.md

 # RUBY CLASSES

 In Ruby, all values are objects and all objects belong to a class.
-The class defines what data and behavior are defined in the object.
+The class defines what data and behavior exist in the object.

 Note that this class concept is not (directly) related to JavaScript's class.
 A Ruby class is most similar in JavaScript to a prototype, but Ruby classes are a bit different.